-Bernard Helffer (Univ Paris-Sud)
+Bernard Helffer (Univ Paris-Sud et CNRS)

-Conference in Vienna (December 2007)
+EMS Conference in Copenhagen (March 2008)

-In [P2], based on the de Gennes analogy between liquid crystals and superconductivity [dG2], X. Pan introduced the critical wave number Q{c} (which is an analog of the upper critical field H{c} for superconductors) and predicted the existence of a surface smectic state, which was supposed to be an analog of the surface superconducting state.
-In this talk we study an approximate form of the Landau-de Gennes model of liquid crystals, and examine the behavior of minimizers.
-Our results (obtained with X. Pan) suggest that a liquid crystal with large Ginzburg-Landau parameter κ will be in the surface smectic state if the number $q\tau$ lies asymptotically between κ^2 and κ^2/Θ_0 , where Θ_0 is the lowest eigenvalue of the Schrödinger operator with a unit magnetic field in the half space, which satisfies $0 < \Theta_0 < 1$.
+In [P2], based on the de Gennes analogy between liquid crystals and superconductivity [dG2], X. Pan introduced the critical wave number Q{c_3} (which is an analog of the upper critical field H{c_3} for superconductors) and predicted the existence of a surface smectic state, which was supposed to be an analog of the surface superconducting state.
+In this talk we study an approximate form of the Landau-de Gennes functional (modelling the properties of liquid crystals) and discuss the behavior of its minimizers.
+Our results (obtained with X. Pan) suggest that a liquid crystal with large Ginzburg-Landau parameter κ will be in the surface smectic state if the number $q\tau$ lies asymptotically between κ^2 and κ^2/Θ_0 . where Θ_0 is the lowest eigenvalue of the Schrödinger operator with a unit magnetic field in the half space, which satisfies $0 < \Theta_0 < 1$.
+This is a natural extension of what I have done in collaboration with S. Fournais in superconductivity.